 The First World War was a devastating conflict that transformed the lives of millions of people around the world and left a legacy of violence and conflict that continues to resonate today.
 This course takes advantage of the rich sources that have emerged since the centenary of the First World War to explore themes and concepts related to the prosecution, impact, representation and aftermath of the war from a global perspective.
 By examining the major events and turning points of the war alongside new research on the global dimensions of the conflict, this course will provide students with a broader and more nuanced understanding of the war.

 On successful completion of the course students will be able to:

 1. Demonstrate critical understanding of complex themes and topics in global First World War history;

-2. Identify and evaluate issues and debates in international First World War literature;
+2. Identify, evaluate and synthesise issues and debates in international First World War literature;

 3. Analyse primary sources from a variety of repositories (including digital);

-This course examines the experiences, impacts, and legacies of the First World War for individuals, families, communities, nations and empires.
+This course examines the diverse experiences, impacts, and legacies of the First World War for individuals, families, communities, nations and empires.
 It does this by bringing together histories of the battlefield with histories of the war’s social, cultural and political effects.
 The course explores the conflict in four dimensions: